 What happens to the wave pulse when it reaches the fixed end of the slinky?
-Does it return upside down or the same way up?
+Does it return: upside down or same way up?

-Try moving the end up and down faster:

-Does the wave pulse get narrower or wider?
+Try moving the end up and down once, faster: Does the wave pulse get: narrower or wider?

 Does the wave pulse reach the other partner noticeably faster?
+Yes / No

-3. Without moving further apart, pull the slinky tighter, so it is more stretched (scrunch up some of the slinky in your hand).
+3. Without moving further apart, pull the slinky tighter, so it is more stretched (scrunch up some of the slinky in your hand.
+Be gentle!).
 Make a transverse wave pulse again.

-Does the wave pulse reach the end faster or slower if the slinky is more stretched?
+When the slinky is stretched more tightly, does the wave pulse reach the end: faster or slower?
 4. Try making a longitudinal wave pulse by folding some of the slinky into your hand and then letting go.
+This may be easiest to do with the slinky on the floor.